spren9er/cactuz/README.md

 The library **cactuz** is based on the research paper *[CactusTree: A Tree Drawing Approach for Hierarchical Edge Bundling](https://ieeexplore.ieee.org/document/8031596)* by Tommy Dang and Angus Forbes.
 This implementation provides both a ready-to-use Svelte component and a standalone layout algorithm for creating interactive tree visualizations.

-See [cactuz.spren9er.de](https://cactuz.spren9er.de) for a live demo and interactive playground.

 ## Features

 - **Fractal-based Tree Layout** - Recursively stacks child nodes on parent nodes